 Physiotherapists will typically use a combination of manual therapy and exercise to treat injuries.
-There are other treatments and services available such as Acupuncture, Hydrotherapy, Therapeutic Ultrasound, Pilates – we also have gyms and gym equipment, which can facilitate rehabilitation, in many of our hospitals.
+Other treatments and services are available such as acupuncture, hydrotherapy, therapeutic ultrasound and Pilates.
+Many of our hospitals also have gyms and gym equipment in our physiotherapy departments which can facilitate rehabilitation.

 Manual therapy includes massage, stretching and manipulative techniques to improve the range of joint movement and reduce pain.
-It can also reduce swelling, mobilise muscles, joints and nerves, and promote blood circulation to improve healing.
-Physiotherapists will feel injured or swollen tissues during movement analysis, to examine how your muscles, tendons and joints are moving and working together and to see whether a muscle is in spasm.
+It can also lessen swelling, mobilise muscles, joints and nerves, and promote blood circulation to improve healing.
+Physiotherapists will feel injured or swollen tissues during movement analysis to examine how your muscles, tendons and joints are moving and working together, and to see whether a muscle is in spasm.

 Exercise forms an important part of physiotherapy.
-The aim is to increase mobility, muscle strength, and general fitness, build core stability, and reduce symptoms.
+The aim is to increase mobility, muscle strength, and general fitness, as well as building core stability and reduce symptoms.

 Regular, moderate exercise can help many of the conditions that physiotherapists can treat.
-Your physio will probably give you a tailored programme of exercises to strengthen particular groups of muscles, or may recommend particular classes such as Pilates.
+It’s likely your physio will give you a tailored programme of exercises to strengthen particular groups of muscles, or they may recommend particular classes, such as Pilates.

-The purpose-built physio-gyms at our hospitals let our physiotherapists work with you to provide expert advice and develop an exercise programme which meets your specific needs.
+The purpose-built physio-gyms at our hospitals allow our physiotherapists to work with you to provide expert advice and develop an exercise programme that meets your specific needs.

-Services include personal training, customised rehabilitation and staff can provide Pilates instruction and core training.
+The services include personal training and customised rehabilitation.
+Our staff can also provide Pilates instruction and core training.